 Home-baked brownies are a timeless comfort food for the whole fam to enjoy.
 So it’s not a surprise that brownies from home-bakers like The Circuit Baker blew up while we were confined to our homes.

-They sell only one item – Sea Salt Fudgey Brownies, so you can be sure you’re getting a specialised recipe here.
-At $15, you’ll get 6 delicious brownies measuring 5CM x 5CM that are a mix of sweet, salty and soft.
+Their specialty is Sea Salt Fudgey Brownies, so you can be sure you’re getting a specialised recipe here.
+At $16, you’ll get 6 delicious brownies measuring 5CM x 5CM that are a mix of sweet, salty and soft.

-For those in need of this chocolatey therapy, slots for order are open only on Sundays at 12PM.
-You’ll have to fill in an order form on their Instagram bio but the form closes as soon as they hit their quota so it’s fastest fingers first.
+For those in need of this chocolatey therapy, slots for order are open only on Sundays at 3PM.
+You’ll have to fill in an order form but the form closes as soon as they hit their quota so it’s fastest fingers first.

 4. Paparch Sg – burnt cheesecake